Graph-Based Methods for Discrete Choice: Graph-based methods for discrete choice

 \subsection{Laplacian regularization}

-We begin by describing how to incorporate network information in a choice model like MNL through Laplacian regularization~\cite{ando2007learning}.
-Laplacian regularization encourages parameters corresponding to connected nodes to be similar through a loss term of the form $\lambda\b{\alpha}^TL \b{\alpha}$, where $L$ is the graph Laplacian (as defined in \Cref{sec:preliminaries}), $\b{\alpha}$ is the vector of parameter values for each node, and $\lambda$ is the scalar regularization strength.
-A famous identity is that $\b{\alpha}^TL \b{\alpha} = \sum_{(i, j) \in E} (\b{\alpha}_i - \b{\alpha}_j)^2$, which more clearly shows the regularization of connected nodes' parameters towards each other.
-This also shows that the Laplacian is positive semi-definite, since $\b{\alpha}^TL \b{\alpha} \ge 0$, which will be useful to preserve the convexity of the multinomial logit's (negative) log-likelihood.
+We begin by describing how to incorporate network information in a choice model like MNL through Laplacian regularization~\citep{ando2007learning}.
+Laplacian regularization encourages parameters corresponding to connected nodes to be similar through a loss term of the form $\lambda\bm{\alpha}^TL \bm{\alpha}$, where $L$ is the graph Laplacian (as defined in \Cref{sec:preliminaries}), $\bm{\alpha}$ is the vector of parameter values for each node, and $\lambda$ is the scalar regularization strength.
+A famous identity is that $\bm{\alpha}^TL \bm{\alpha} = \sum_{(i, j) \in E} (\bm{\alpha}_i - \bm{\alpha}_j)^2$, which more clearly shows the regularization of connected nodes' parameters towards each other.
+This also shows that the Laplacian is positive semi-definite, since $\bm{\alpha}^TL \bm{\alpha} \ge 0$, which will be useful to preserve the convexity of the multinomial logit's (negative) log-likelihood.

-The idea of using Laplacian regularization for discrete choice was proposed in~\cite{zhang2017social} (although they focused on regularizing intercept terms in binary logistic regression).
+The idea of using Laplacian regularization for discrete choice was proposed in~\citep{zhang2017social} (although they focused on regularizing intercept terms in binary logistic regression).
 We generalize the idea to be applicable to any logit-based choice model and show that it corresponds to Bayesian inference with a network correlation prior.
 We then specialize to the models we use in our experiments.
-Laplacian regularization is simple to implement, can be added to any choice model with per-chooser parameters, and only requires training one extra hyperparameter.
+Laplacian regularization is simple to implement, can be added to any logit-based choice model with per-chooser parameters, and only requires training one extra hyperparameter.
+Laplacian regularization also carries a number of advantages over another approach to accounting for structured preference heterogeneity, mixture modeling.